Dedicated IT Team Engagement Models: A Guide for CTOs

-This article discusses the different types of IT team engagement models, their pros and cons, and how to pick the right one for your business.
+In the IT industry, an engagement model is a framework that governs how a vendor provides Software Development Services.
+This article discusses the different types of IT team engagement models, including the dedicated team engagement model, their pros and cons, and how to pick the right one for your business.

 Table of Contents